Semi-integral Brauer-Manin obstruction and quadric orbifold pairs: Introduction

 \subsection{Acknowledgements}

-We are grateful to Martin Bright, Tim Browning, Jean-Louis Colliot--Th\'el\`ene, Daniel Loughran, Boaz Moerman, Marta Pieropan, Tim Santens, Alec Shute and Sho Tanimoto for useful comments and suggestions.
-We are thankful to the International Centre for Mathematical Sciences and the organisers of the conference ``Rational Points on Higher-Dimensional Varieties'' (namely Daniel Loughran, Rachel Newton and Efthymios Sofos) for the opportunity to present and discuss this project.
-We are also thankful to Marta Pieropan for the the invitation to present this work at the Intercity number theory seminar in Utrecht.
-The first author was partially supported by grant DE 1646/4-2 of the Deutsche Forschungsgemeinschaft and the third author was supported by the University of Bristol and the Heilbronn Institute for Mathematical Research.
+We are grateful to Martin Bright, Tim Browning, Jean-Louis Colliot--Th\'el\`ene, Daniel Loughran, Boaz Moerman, Marta Pieropan, Tim Santens, Alec Shute, Sho Tanimoto and Haowen Zhang for useful comments and suggestions.
+We thank the International Centre for Mathematical Sciences and the organisers of the conference ``Rational Points on Higher-Dimensional Varieties'' (namely Daniel Loughran, Rachel Newton and Efthymios Sofos) for the opportunity to present and discuss this project.
+We also thank Marta Pieropan for the invitation to present this work at the Intercity Number Theory Seminar in Utrecht.
+Lastly, we are indebted to the anonymous referee for their careful analysis and crucial insights which have greatly improved the quality of this article.
+The first author was partially supported by grant DE 1646/4-2 of the Deutsche Forschungsgemeinschaft during his stay at Leibniz Universit\"at Hannover and by scientific program "Enhancing the Research Capacity in Mathematical Sciences (PIKOM)", No. DO1-67/05.05.2022 of the Ministry of Education and Science of Bulgaria.
+The third author was supported by the University of Bristol and the Heilbronn Institute for Mathematical Research.